The requirements and essential conditions that have to be achieved before a deliverable is accepted.

 The main reason or driving force behind a change initiative.
 The University has defined the following primary investment drivers for use within the portfolio:

 - Compliance - Investment is required to ensure compliance

 - Student and staff satisfaction - Investment is directly linked to improving the experience of students and/or staff

 - Revenue growth - Investment benefit is predominantly an increase in revenue or capacity to increase revenue

 - Reputation - Investment is directly linked to improving the University's reputation

 - Risk treatment - Investment benefit is predominantly in the treatment of risk to the organisation's operations

-- Productivity - Investment benefit is predominantly derived from an increase in productivity
+- Efficiency - Investment benefit is predominantly derived from an increase in productivity

 An issue is a relevant event that has happened, was not planned and requires management action.
 A formal issue occurs when the tolerances of delegated work are predicted to be exceeded or have been exceeded.
 This triggers the escalation of the issue from one level of management to the next in order to seek a solution.

 A document listing and describing identified issues.